CXL-DMSim: A Full-System CXL Disaggregated Memory Simulator With Comprehensive Silicon Validation

 Viper is a hybrid PMEM-DRAM key-value database \cite{viper}.
 We used Viper to evaluate the impact of memory expansion strategies on application performance when the local memory capacity is inadequate.
 To create this scenario meanwhile speeding up our experiments, we limited the DDR-L capacity accessible to Viper to ensure that it is less than the amount of data inserted into Viper.
 To evaluate the QPS of the system, we inserted an equal number of key-value pairs with two different types: \textless16,200\textgreater (0.216KB) and \textless100,900\textgreater (1KB).
 The system employs a preferred memory allocation strategy, which attempts to allocate memory from DDR-L first.

-Fig.~\ref{Fig:viper_qps} shows the test results of system performance in normalized QPS.
+Fig.~\ref{fig:viper_qps} shows the test results of system performance in normalized QPS.
 When inserting key-value pairs of \textless16,200\textgreater, the QPS remains relatively consistent across various memory configurations.
 This is because the total data volume inserted into Viper did not exceed the maximum capacity of DDR-L during the execution of the four operations.
 However, when the size of the inserted key-value pairs increased to \textless100,900\textgreater, the system's QPS with DDR-L alone dropped significantly.
 The decline is attributed to the total volume of inserted data surpassing the capacity threshold that DDR-L can accommodate.
 It cannot completely accommodate the data intended to be inserted into Viper, necessitating frequent swapping of pages in and out using swap space by default.
 It can be seen that expanding memory with CXL memory can enhance system throughput significantly with at most 25 times or 23 times improvement compared to DDR-L alone.
-This suggests that CXL memory can be an effective means of expanding system memory on top of existing DDR memory when needed, as it does not occupy DIMM slots and simply relies on PCIe 5.0/6.0 x16 interface.

-\subsubsection{Memory Bandwidth Expansion}
+\subsubsection{\textbf{Memory Bandwidth Expansion}}

-To evaluate the benefits of CXL memory to bandwidth-sensitive applications, we performed inference tasks using Facebook’s \emph{Deep Learning Recommendation Model} (DLRM) configured similar to the prior work MERCI \cite{lee2021merci}.
+To evaluate the benefits of CXL memory to bandwidth-sensitive applications, we performed inference tasks using Meta’s \emph{Deep Learning Recommendation Model} (DLRM) configured similar to the prior work MERCI \cite{lee2021merci}.
 We conducted tests with various memory mixing configurations, covering DDR-L, DDR-R, and CXL HDM with an interleaved memory allocation strategy.